 - Visible all night: August and September

 A few weeks on either side of its opposition date, the planet is visible all night long.
-But, as 2021 progresses, Neptune becomes an evening planet visible after dusk gives way to night and setting around midnight at the beginning of November.
-By year’s end, Neptune will set before 10pm.
+But, as 2022 progresses, Neptune becomes an evening planet visible after dusk gives way to night and setting around 4am at the beginning of November.
+By year’s end, Neptune sets at 11pm.

 Where to Find Planet Neptune

 The image below, from SkySafari 6, shows where it is at opposition on 14 September this year.
-The stars are shown to magnitude 5.0 and you can see Neptune midway between the horizon and zenith at 1am.
+The stars are shown to magnitude 5.0 and you can see Neptune high over the southeast horizon at 11pm.
 The planet is nestled between the constellations of Pisces and Aquarius.

 However, you don’t need to look for Neptune on just this one night.
 Whenever Aquarius and Pisces are in the night sky, Neptune will be in approximately the same place.